osama-dev255/google-sheets-rest-api/frontend/README.md

 ## Note About server.js

-The `server.js` file is provided for local testing but is not needed when deploying to Railway, which handles static file serving automatically for Vite applications.
+The `server.js` file is provided for local testing but is not needed when deploying to Netlify or Railway, which handle static file serving automatically for Vite applications.